-Many lawn mower owners feel the fatigue when they have to chug behind their mowing machine to clear the grass at their backyard or garden especially with a big lawn and not so powerful mower.
-The hot summer heat does not ease up the issue which has the lawn mower owners wish for a faster speed mowing machine.
+Many Lawn Mower owners feel fatigued when they have to chug behind their mowing machine to clear the grass in their backyard or garden especially with a big lawn and not so powerful mower.
+The hot summer heat does not ease up the issue which has the Lawn Mower owners wish for a faster speed mowing machine.

 These owners would be happy to note that it is possible to have their mower move faster to get their mowing job done.
 In fact, the mower could be converted into a racing machine if so desired with the right adjustments made to the engine.
 This would require some basic knowledge about mower engines and their safety components to tinker with them appropriately in speeding their function.
 However, such changes could also cause the engine to wear out faster especially at higher speeds than that recommended by the manufacturer.